Compare and Contrast Short Stories

 Review and closing(5 minutes)

-- Show the video on story comparison (see resources), and have students identify the story elements the video uses as points of comparison.
+- Show the video on story comparison (see related media), and have students identify the story elements the video uses as points of comparison.